StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/about-case-report-templates.md

 ## Usage

-Create a case report template to automatically generate reports with predefined widgets in case descriptions.
+[Create a case report template](create-a-case-report-template.md) to automatically generate reports in case descriptions.

-Find more details about available widgets in the [About Widgets](about-widgets.md) topic.
+## Structure

+Every case report template includes a default header and footer section, which can be customized with content and case variables.
+While these sections cannot be deleted, they will not appear in the case report if left empty.

+You can add [widgets](about-widgets.md) between these sections to display case data.

 ## Permissions